RI Will Be 'At the Ready' When Schools Resume, Raimondo Says

 "No one is going to be left in the lurch," the governor said in terms of supplies.

-There were three new fatalities and 79 new cases of the novel coronavirus reported on Wednesday by the Rhode Island Department of Health.
-There have now been 1,027 total deaths and 20,795 total cases, according to health officials.

-Rhode Island's National Education Association last week had called for a remote start to the school year saying teacher's unions were concerned with the air quality and poor ventilation in old schools.
+Rhode Island's National Education Association have called for a remote start to the school year saying teacher's unions were concerned with the air quality and poor ventilation in old schools.

-During Wednesday's news conference, Rhode Island Education Commissioner Angélica Infante-Green said guidance on air quality would be going out by the end of the week.

-Also Wednesday, the governor said COVID-19 compliance by Rhode Islanders is a bit better and that it is showing in the numbers.